WeipingFu/QGEval/README.md

 ###  Automatic Metrics Calculation
 - The codes for **Automatic metrics Calculation(e.g. BLEU-4)** are in [metric](./metric), calculate automatic metrics by these steps:
-1. prepare data, you can get the question generation dataset at [qg/data](./qg/data) or you can prepare data yourself
+1. prepare data, you can get the Question Generation dataset at [qg/data](./qg/data) or you can prepare data yourself
 2. cd ./metric
 3. run `pip install -r requirements.txt` to install the required packages
 4. run `python metrics.py` to get your chosen metrics evaluation result.